HP LaserJet M402n Driver, Supply Memory Error, Network Printing Failures, and Tray Configuration Issues

 What was tried: Print job settings were reviewed before sending documents.

-Where this sometimes ended: When the job’s media type and size matched what was actually loaded in the tray, the delays stopped.
+Where this sometimes ended: When the job’s media type and size matched the tray settings, the delays stopped.
 The printer behavior was tied to job configuration rather than hardware failure.

 What users observed: Multiple M402n printers began prompting for manual duplexing even though duplexing was supposed to be disabled and had worked correctly the day before.